MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 ## <a name="msvsmon"></a> The microsoft visual studio remote debugging monitor(msvsmon.exe) does not appear to be running on the remote computer

 - If you are debugging on a remote machine, make sure you have [installed and are running the remote debugger](../debugger/remote-debugging.md).
 If the message mentions a firewall, make sure the [correct ports in the firewall](../debugger/remote-debugger-port-assignments.md) are open, especially if you are using a third party firewall.
 - If you are using a HOSTS file, make sure it is configured correctly.
-For example, it needs to include the same project URL as in your project properties, **Web** tab.
+For example, it needs to include the same project URL as in your project properties, **Properties > Web > Servers** or **Properties > Debug**, depending on your project type.

 ## <a name="aspnet"></a> Could not start ASP.NET debugging